LukaGinley/6100COMP-LAWLGINL/Readme.md

 Wildflower Image Recognition

-Wildflower Image Recognition is a machine learning application that helps identify wildflowers based on images.
-This project uses deep learning models to predict the species of wildflowers based on a user-provided image.
+Table of Contents
+-	Installation
+-	Usage
+-	Technologies Used

 Installation

-This project is built with Python 3.8 and requires the following packages:
+To use this project please ensure all the following libraries are installed within your python environment:
+-	Python 3.8
+-	Flask
+-	OS
+-	TensorFlow
+-	Numpy
+-	PIL
-- tensorflow==2.6.0
+-	BeautifulSoup
-- numpy==1.19.5
+-	Matplotlib.pyplot
-- matplotlib==3.4.3
+-	Sklearn.model_selection
+Please also ensure that you have downloaded and imported the model which can be found/downloaded from the notebook document.
+The file is named: “FlowerModel.h5”.

 Usage

-To use this application, run the app.py file: python app.py

-This will start a web server on your local machine.
-Open your web browser and go to http://localhost:5000 to access the application.

-To identify a wildflower, upload an image of the flower to the application.
-The application will use a deep learning model to predict the species of the wildflower.

-Model
+To use this artefact please ensure that the model is imported properly in the local directory along with other accompanying files such as templates and python files.
+After this is done, please run the python file and check the terminal for the IP of the local server.
+Once opened, start uploading images and enjoy use of the artefact.

+Technologies Used
+The following technologies were used in the development of this machine learning application:
+-	Python: The programming language used to build the application.

+-	TensorFlow: An open-source software library for dataflow and differentiable programming across a range of tasks, including machine learning and deep learning.

+-	Numpy: A library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.

+-	Matplotlib: A plotting library for the Python programming language and its numerical mathematics extension NumPy.

+-	Scikit-learn: A machine learning library for the Python programming language that provides simple and efficient tools for data mining and data analysis.

+-	Flask: A web framework for Python that is used for building web applications.

+-	Pillow: A library for the Python programming language that adds support for opening, manipulating, and saving many different images file formats.

+-	BeautifulSoup: A library for the Python programming language that is used for web scraping purposes.

+-	Requests: A library for the Python programming language that is used for making HTTP requests in Python.

+-	os: A module in the Python standard library that provides a way of using operating system dependent functionality.

+-	datetime: A module in the Python standard library that supplies classes for working with dates and times.

+-	HTML/CSS: Used for building the front-end of the web application.
-This project uses a convolutional neural network (CNN) to classify wildflowers.
-The model was trained on a dataset of 10,000 images of wildflowers from around the world.
-The dataset contains images of 102 different species of wildflowers.

-The model was trained using TensorFlow 2.6.0 on an Nvidia GeForce RTX 3090 GPU.
-The model achieved an accuracy of 97% on the test set.
+Additionally, the Convolutional Neural Network (CNN) architecture was used for building the machine learning model for this application.
+The model was trained on a dataset of 4,242 images of flowers from around the world.
+The dataset contains images of 5 different species of flowers.
+Finally, the model achieved an accuracy of 97% on the test set.

-1. Run FlowerRecognitionApp.py
-2. Follow URL to access web browser portal
-3. Start uploading Images

-4. Possibly run the model in order to save it

-Add more to the read me, how it works, what's its purpose details about how it can be evolved or tweaked
-Title, description etc.